-Gordon, Arata, McCollam & Duplantis Scholarship One scholarship of \$1,000 (distributed at the beginning of the fall semester) is awarded to a second-year Law Review student.
+Gordon, Arata, McCollam & Duplantis Scholarship One scholarship is awarded to a second-year Law Review student.
 The award is based upon superior academic achievement and financial need.

-Katherine and Camille Gravel Scholarship These endowed scholarships were established by the family of Camille and Katherine David Gravel in memory of Camille and the late Mrs. Katherine David Gravel.
-Awards are made in the fall semester and are based on scholastic achievement and financial need.
+Katherine and Camille Gravel Scholarship This endowed scholarship was established to honor Camille Gravel and his wife, Katherine David Gravel.
+Funding was made possible through the Gravel family and various friends and associates.
+Awards are made in the fall semester and based on scholarship achievement and financial need.